elenabortolato/APAFA/README.md

 # APAFA

+This repository contains the code to reproduce simulations, figures, and real data analysis results from the paper "Adaptive Partition Factor Analysis" by Elena Bortolato and Antonio Canale

+## Organization

 - Real_data contains the code to reproduce the analysis on the real data of Section 4 and the code for the out-of-sample predictive experiment of Section 4.2.1 (APAFA and TETRIS)
 - Supplementary contains the material to reproduce some extra simulations that are reported in the Supplementary Materials 1:
   - sensitivity.R